lucidrains/contrastive-rl/README.md

 ## contrastive-rl (wip)

-For following a [new line of research](https://arxiv.org/abs/2206.07568) that started in 2023 from Eysenbach et al.
+For following a [new line of research](https://arxiv.org/abs/2206.07568) that started in 2022 from [Eysenbach](https://ben-eysenbach.github.io/) et al.

 ## citations